Dr. Karen Kritsch, PhD, RD

 Is there anything I can do to earn extra money during the internship?

 Yes, you may earn hourly wages by working in the role of Nutrition Student on weekends or evenings.
-You also may participate in making research trays or supplementing catering staff at special weekend events.
+You may also participate in making research trays or supplementing catering staff at special weekend events.
 You will learn about these options after you match with the program.
-Limited work is encouraged within the Clinical Nutrition Department as supports organizational knowledge and supplements and balances with Internship Learning.
-Work hours are above and beyond the minimum 40 hours per week requirements of the internship.
+Work hours may not overlap planned internship activities.

 What is the dress code?

 You must wear footwear that is comfortable and quiet.
-During the food systems rotations, wear sneakers and casual clothes you don't mind getting dirty and that can easily be washed.
+During the food systems rotations, wear sneakers and casual clothes that can easily be washed.
 All other rotations require professional attire.

 Will I need a car?

-Yes.
-While the Madison Metro Public Transportation can be used to get and from to most practice sites, transportation is necessary for the Food Systems Administration and Community rotations.
+Most likely.
+While Madison Metro public transportation can be used to get and from to most practice sites, transportation is necessary for the Food Systems Administration and Community rotations.

 Are there any additional items not previously listed that I may wish to purchase?